Board of Directors

 Pine Mountain Club

 A speech pathologist, Connie Lapin has been a lecturer and family advocate for children and adults with Autism Spectrum Disorders and other developmental disabilities for over 50 years.
-When her son Shawn was diagnosed in 1970, there was a dearth of information and no services available.
+When her son Shawn was diagnosed at age two, in 1970, there was a dearth of information and no services available.
+Her youngest son, Erik, is a Judge Advocate in the United States Army.
+He has served in both Afghanistan and Iraq.
+Her older son, Brad, is an exceptional & sensitive professional in Autism.

 Connie has testified before government bodies, lectured at universities and conferences, and made appearances on television and radio.
 Connie’s accolades include “Woman of the Year” in Assemblyman Bob Blumenfield’s district, and a Lifetime Achievement and Meritorious Service for Autism from Senate Pro Tem Darryl Steinberg.
 Connie and her husband, Harvey, recently received a commendation from the California State Senate for their contribution to advancing the rights of people with developmental disabilities.

-Leroy F. Moore Jr., Founder of the Krip-Hop Nation.
-Since the 1990s, has written the column “Illin-N-Chillin” for POOR Magazine.
-Moore is one of the founding member of National Black Disability and activist around police brutality against people with disabilities.
-Leroy has started and helped started organizations like Disability Advocates of Minorities Organiztion to Sins Invalid to Krip-Hop Nation.
-His cultural work includes film documentary, Where Is Hope, Police Brutality Against People with Disabilities, spoken-word CDs, poetry books like, The Black Kripple Delivers Poetry & Lyrics has been published by Poetic Matrix Press in the Winter of 2015 and children’s book, Black Disabled Art History 101 published by Xochitl Justice Press.
-His graphic novel, Krip-Hop Graphic Novel Issue 1: Brown Disabled Young Woman Super Hereo Brings Disability Justice to Hip- Hop was published by Poor Press in early 2019.
-Moore has traveled internationally networking with other disabled activists and artists.
-Moore has wrote, sang and collaborated to do music videos on Black disabled men and has been on the college lecture circuit since 1999.
+2021 Emmy award winning Leroy F. Moore Jr. is the founder of the Krip-Hop Nation.
+Since the 1990s, Moore has been a key member of Poor Magazine, starting with the column “Illin-N-Chillin” and then as a founding member of the magazine’s school, the Homefulness and Decolonize Academy.
+Moore is one of the founding members of National Black Disability Coalition and an activist around police brutality against people with disabilities.
+Moore has started and helped start organizations including Disability Advocates of Minorities Organization, Sins Invalid, and Krip-Hop Nation.
+His cultural work includes film documentary Where Is Hope, Police Brutality Against People with Disabilities, spoken-word CDs, poetry books and the children’s book Black Disabled Art History 101 published by Xochitl Justice Press.

 Eden Rapp works at MOD Pizza in Rolling Hills Estates and music is her passion.
 Her goals are to become a stronger self-advocate, a woman of faith, and to learn how to be independent.
 In 2019, she lobbied in Washington, D.C. for 2 bills as a National Down Syndrome Society ambassador.
 After talking with her senators’ staff about The Transformation to Competitive Employment Act, in fact, Kamala Harris decided to co-sponsor that bill.
 She also lobbied for the Marriage Access Act for people with special needs so that getting married does not force them to lose benefits.